+Govt. of India

+Govt. of India

+Govt. of India

-Govt. of India Report of Kothari Commission.
-MHRD: New Delhi.
+Govt. of India

-Govt. of India Report of Secondary Education Commission, New Delhi.
+Report of Secondary Education Commission, New Delhi.

-Govt. of India Report of University Education Commission, New Delhi.
+Report of University Education Commission, New Delhi.

 Harbison & Myers.
 Education, Manpower and Economics growth.
 Oxford: New Delhi.

 Keay, E.E.
 India Education in Ancient times.